 My Mother, My Role Model (05/11/01)

-My Mom, Reygula Monteroso Bayan, was born in 1914.
-She gave birth to me when she was 39.
+My Mom gave birth to me when she was 39.
 And we lived in close proximity until I was 45, when I left for the US.

 My Mom was in her mid-20s during the Second World War, and I can’t imagine what she had to go through, married to my father who was a military officer.
 But I was born ten years after the war and by then my parents had healed from the ravages and started a new life for our small family.

 Now that I’m in my mid-40s, I can’t stop thinking that when my Mom was my age, she was just beginning to make sandwiches and lunch bags for me and my little brother.
 When my Mom was my age, I, a toddler, was just beginning to notice we had a mother who took care of our family.

 Now that I’m in my mid-40s, I can’t stop thinking that all the lessons my Mom taught me, she taught me by example, and she started when she was my age.
 The thought gives me a lot of inspiration.
 To my eyes, my Mom only started to exist when she was in her middle age.
 So, now that I’m in my own midlife, I can, in fact, be like my Mom, and just now “start to exist.”
 Isn’t that a radically inspirational thought?

 But now that I do think about it, I look back at what my Mom did teach me by example.
 Here are some of the lessons I clearly remember.